r1chard-lyu/systracesuite/README.md

-# Tracium
+# Systracesuite
-Tracium is a Model Context Protocol (MCP) server designed to expose Linux tracing and debugging capabilities such as eBPF, bpftrace, perf, ftrace, and syscall tracing to LLMs and autonomous agents.
+Systracesuite is a MCP server designed to expose Linux tracing and debugging capabilities such as eBPF, bpftrace, perf, ftrace, and syscall tracing to LLMs and autonomous agents.

 It provides a unified observability interface that enables AI systems to inspect, profile, and debug Linux kernel and user-space behavior through safe, structured MCP tools.